syncfusion-content/blazor-docs/blazor/diagram-component/Expand-and-Collapse Icon.md

 ### The Position of the Icon can be customized by using the OfsetX, OffsetY, properties.

-The following table shows the relationship between the DiagramIcon  position and DiagramIcon OffsetX and OffsetY values (fraction values).
+The following table shows the relationship between the Icon  position and Icon OffsetX and OffsetY values (fraction values).

 | OffsetX,OffsetY values | Output |
 |---|---|